robinovitch61/the-leo-zone/content/posts/pager/index.md

 ---
-title: "I Made a $PAGER"
+title: "I Made a Terminal Pager"
 date: "2026-03-04"
 description:
   "A writeup of making my own terminal viewport, which eventually became a $PAGER (robinovitch61/lore) and is used in a